yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## terminal API client 📁
 Command-line tool for managing or interacting with related tasks.
-* [ATAC](https://github.com/Julien-cpsn/ATAC) [❌ ❌ 🖥️CLI 🖥️TUI] - Arguably a Terminal API Client.
+* [ATAC](https://github.com/Julien-cpsn/ATAC) [❌ ❌ 🖥️CLI/🖥️TUI] - Arguably a Terminal API Client.
 It is based on well-known clients such as Postman, Insomnia, or even Bruno, but inside your terminal without any specific graphical environment needed; free, account-less, and offline for now and forever.

 ## terminal sharing 📁
 Command-line tool for managing or interacting with related tasks.